Equal Access: Universal Design of an Academic Department

 Ensure that faculty members deliver courses that are accessible to all students and that accommodations are provided in a timely manner.

-- Do video presentations used in courses and other presentations have captions?
+- Do video presentations used in courses or other presentations have captions?
 Audio descriptions?
 Do podcasts have transcripts?

 - Do faculty members know how to respond to requests for disability-related accommodations such as sign language interpreters?